charankulal/AI-Study-Materials/README.md

 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on:

-- How to submit contributions
-- Content quality standards
-- Writing style guidelines
-- Review process
-- Getting started ideas

-**Quick Start:**

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/improvement`)
-3. Make your changes following our guidelines
-4. Submit a Pull Request

-We appreciate all contributions, from fixing typos to adding new sections!

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.